PhiCtl/glycan-biomarkers/README.md

 # Submission Process

 ### Repository Setup
-1. Fork the assignment repository from this repository
+1. Fork the assignment repository from this [repository](https://github.com/isospec/ml-internships).
-2. Create a new branch for your work
+2. Create a new branch for your work, in your own repository.
-3. Commit your changes regularly with clear, descriptive messages
+3. Commit your changes regularly with clear, descriptive messages.
-4. When complete, create a pull request to the main repository
+4. When complete, create a pull request to the main repository.

 ### Required Documents
 Your submission should include: